Companies feel impact of coronavirus outbreak in China

 - Alphabet’s Google temporarily shut all offices in China, Hong Kong and Taiwan.

-- Deere & Co DE.N said it has temporarily closed its facilities in China until the company determines it appropriate to reopen.
+- Deere & Co said it has temporarily closed its facilities in China until the company determines it appropriate to reopen.

 - U.S. makers of surgical masks including 3M, Owens & Minor and Alpha Pro Tech are ramping up manufacturing because of surging demand in China and around the world in response to the outbreak.